atecon/PairPlot/src/PairPlot_help.md

 - `key_fontsize` int, Control the font size for the key.
 Default: 14
 - `key_position`: string, Controls the position of the legend in each subplot (use standard gnuplot options). default: "top left".
 - `offset_level`: scalar, Provides a mechanism to put a boundary around the data inside of an auto-scaled graph.
 For details see: https://gnuplot.sourceforge.net/docs_4.2/node209.html , Default: 0.02.
 - `tmargin`: scalar, Top margin of the plot in lines.
+Positive values move the
 - `bmargin`: scalar, Bottom margin of the plot in lines.
 - `lmargin`: scalar, Left margin of the plot in lines.
 - `rmargin`: scalar, Right margin of the plot in lines.